-For FY 1015-16, final SALC Program agricultural conservation easement project applications are due on May 2, 2016, with recommendations tentatively anticipated to be provided to the Council for discussion and approval at its meeting in July 2016.
+For FY 1016-17, final SALC Program agricultural conservation easement project applications are due on August 1, 2017 with recommendations tentatively anticipated to be provided to the Council for discussion and approval at its meeting on December 5, 2017.

-If the application remains incomplete or the property requires additional work to ensure clean title, DOC grant managers will hold the file for the next review cycle.
+If the application remains incomplete or the property requires additional work to ensure clean title, Department grant managers will hold the file for the next review cycle.
 However, a revised application, including documentation of any status changes, must be provided.
 All applications must meet the threshold criteria, and any future review will be evaluated relative to projects being evaluated during that review cycle.
 Please note that extended timing may become an issue if appraisals have been completed but other aspects of the application are incomplete.
-Early consultation with DOC staff regarding proposed applications is strongly encouraged to achieve the most efficient review process possible.
+Early consultation with the Department staff regarding proposed applications is strongly encouraged to achieve the most efficient review process possible.